Is No Exam Life Insurance For Smokers A Good Idea?

 STOP right now…

-This is one of those behaviors that impact your rates SUBSTANTIALLY.
+This is one of those behaviours that impact your rates SUBSTANTIALLY.
 If you read my high-risk article you know that most are healthier than they think when it comes to the way underwriters view you as an applicant.

 This is illustrated through the numbers.
 I don’t want to go on about it because the facts speak for themselves.
 So I’m going to lay out some figures you to peruse and then we can get into the nitty-gritty.

 $217.35 Per Month